powerlim2/analytics_interviews/Python_Algorithm/9_/README.md

 ## Solution 2: O(len(C))

-- Approach: using two pointers and iterating the list C
+- Approach: using two pointers and iterating the string elements in C

 ```python
 def is_shuffled2(A, B, C):